 - Open the DSP21-V5-1-Grid-Worksheet.pdf from the Class-Files-Download folder. - Print the PDF.
 It should print perfectly on letter-size (8.5x11) paper. - On the worksheet, list the words you'd like to use in your title. - Possible options might be: first names, last names, nicknames, descriptive words, places, or things.
 For words longer than 10 characters, avoid them or use a hyphen.
-(LTR ALT: Avoid or hyphenate words longer than seven - On the worksheet, using one letter or character per square, arrange those words in the grid horizontally, vertically, or in a crossword-style.
+(LTR ALT: Avoid or hyphenate words longer than seven characters.)
+RIR A Υ • On the worksheet, using one letter or - character per square, arrange those words in the grid horizontally, vertically, or in a crossword-style. - If you use horizontal or vertical placement, there's no need to have the perpendicular letters form words. - If you use crossword-style placement, the intersecting letters need to match.